zai-org/zai-coding-plugins/README.md

 | **glm-plan-usage**   | Query quota and usage statistics for GLM Coding Plan                  |
 | **glm-plan-bug**     | Submit case feedback and bug reports for GLM Coding Plan              |

+**Attention:** **glm-plan-bug** will summarize your current conversation context to help identify issues.
+If you do not want to report this information, please do not actively use this plugin.

 ## Prerequisites

 - Node.js 18 or higher